 Try to get your mind off running - The lead up to the marathon can be a bit 'run heavy'.
 People will inevitably ask you about the race, and the expo can be pretty full on, so during the week before try to relax as much as possible and keep your mind on other things.
 Spend time with friends and family and avoid stressful situations where you can.

-Avoid illness - With all the hard work you've put in, the last thing you want is to get ill on the week of a race.
-So take precautions by getting plenty of sleep, avoiding alcohol, staying hydrated and it's also a good idea to carry around a bottle of hand sanitiser if you want to be extra cautious.
+Avoid illness - Take precautions by getting plenty of rest, avoiding alcohol, staying hydrated and it's also a good idea to carry around a bottle of hand sanitiser if you want to be extra cautious.

 Ensure you're organised - You don't want to be wasting energy when you really don't need to.
-So get all your food in and plan what you're going to eat during the days preceding the race, and make a kit list so you can prepare all your equipment in plenty of time.
-Don't use up energy rushing to shops after work to pick up something or rushing around on marathon morning looking for the right pair of socks.
+Get all your food in and plan what you're going to eat during the days preceding the race, and make a kit list so you can prepare all your equipment in plenty of time.

 Practice race pace - Whilst you would've done your longer runs at slower than race speed and you may have carried out some tempo runs a little quicker, it's a good idea to do some short runs at race pace during the final week.
-This will ensure you’re using the correct energy systems and it also provides you with that last minute reminder of what your pace should feel like.
+It will provide you with that final reminder of what your pace should feel like.

 Look over your training log - Doing this the night before can be a useful thing to do.
 It's a reminder that you've done all the hard work, your preparations have been thorough, and you're ready to go out there and do what you've been training for.

 Expect nerves - Let's be honest, running a marathon is a big deal (particularly if it's your first) so there will inevitably be nerves in the lead up.
-But if you let your nerves take over you will be mentally fatigued on the start line, so when an anxious moment occurs, acknowledge it but then push it to one side and think about something else.
+However, if you let your nerves take over you will be mentally fatigued on the start line.
+So when an anxious moment occurs, acknowledge it but then try to push it to one side and think about something else.
 Do your very best to relax, smile and enjoy it!